quasarframework/quasar/docs/src/pages/start/quasar-cli.md

 * a Mobile App (through Cordova),
 * an Electron App

-...within the same project folder, ensuring you are following the best Quasar practices while everything will simply work out of the box.
+...within the same project folder, ensuring you are **following the best Quasar practices while everything will simply work out of the box**.

+<q-btn
+  push
+  no-caps
+  color="primary"
+  icon-right="launch"
+  label="Install Quasar CLI"
+  to="/quasar-cli/installation"
+  class="q-mt-md"
+/>

 ## What's Included